written by Scott Vickery, Senior Vice President, and Charlotte Mattei, Senior Vice President, Webster Business Banking Webster Business Banking

 You also have other options to leverage that year-end cash.
 For example:

-- For long-term planning: See if you have enough at the end of Q4 to fund retirement plan contributions.
+- For long-term planning: See if you have enough at the end of Q4 to fund profit sharing contributions.

 - For short-term planning: Consider growing your excess cash in a money market or CD account to stimulate growth.